martinmtt0902/horse-racing-deep-learning/README.md

 # Horse Racing Outcome Prediction — Deep Learning vs Random Forest

 This repository contains a deep learning group project analyzing and predicting **Hong Kong horse racing outcomes** using the Kaggle “HK Horse Racing” dataset.
-This project was completed as part of STAT4012 — Deep Learning at The Chinese University of Hong Kong (CUHK).
+This project was completed as part of "STAT4012 — Deep Learning" (Spring 2021) at The Chinese University of Hong Kong (CUHK).
 We develop and compare two approaches:

 - **Random Forest classifier** (baseline model)